How to Text to 9-1-1

 • Keep text messages brief and concise.

-• As with all text messages, 9-1-1 messages can take longer to receive, can get out of order or may not be received.
+• Text messages may take longer to send or receive, may arrive out of order, or may not be delivered.

-• Text-to-9-1-1 is not available if you are roaming.
+• Text-to-9-1-1 is not available when roaming.

 • A text or data plan is required to place a text-to-9-1-1.

-• Photos and videos cannot be sent to 9-1-1 at this time.
+• Photos and videos cannot be sent, this service is text only.

 • Do not send your emergency text to anyone other than 9-1-1.